Most of the complex variable functions are extensions of the real variable functions. For example

 Thus the unit circumference is transformed into the segment \([0,2\pi]\) of imaginary axis.

-Therefore, it is easy to see now that any circumference of radius r is transformed into a segment \(log(r)\,x \,[0,2\pi]\).
+Therefore, it is easy to see from here that any circumference of radius r is transformed into a segment \(log(r)\,x \,[0,2\pi]\).

 And from this we deduce that the whole complex plane becomes the band given by the whole set